Coregonus vandesius: Distribution and habitat

 The vendace has only ever been known as a native species at four sites in Britain: Bassenthwaite Lake and Derwent Water in the English Lake District, and the Castle Loch and Mill Loch in Lochmaben, Scotland.
 The species was thought to have died out at all these sites except Derwent Water.
 The Castle Loch population disappeared in the early part of the 20th century, and the Mill Loch population disappeared in the 1990s.
 The fish had not been recorded at Bassenthwaite Lake since 2001, but was recently rediscovered in 2014.
-The decline is thought to be caused by predation of introduced species and by pollution.
-For example, a water treatment work near the lake had been overflowing with raw sewage at times of high water levels, causing severe algae blooms that were depleting the lake's oxygen supply, but the plant was to be renovated in 2004 to prevent this.
+The decline is thought to be caused by predation by introduced species and by pollution.
+For example, a water treatment works near the lake had been overflowing with raw sewage at times of high water levels, causing severe algae blooms that were depleting the lake's oxygen supply, but the plant was to be renovated in 2004 to prevent this.

 Status

 This fish has a restricted range, with a total area of occupancy of less than 500 km2.
 The current population trend is unknown, and the main threats are thought to be eutrophication and the introduction of alien species.
 The International Union for Conservation of Nature has rated its conservation status as being "endangered".

 Coregonus vandesius was introduced to Loch Skeen in Dumfries and Galloway, Scotland, in the 1990s as an attempt at ex-situ conservation after the severity of habitat deterioration at Bassenthwaite was noticed.
 This has proved largely successful, and Loch Skeen now has nearly ten times the number of vendace per hectare as Derwent Water, according to a survey carried out by the Centre for Ecology and Hydrology.
-A population was also introduced into Sprinkling Tarn, a mountain tarn 10 miles from Derwentwater, in 2011, to create a refuge for the species in cooler water.
+A population was also introduced into Sprinkling Tarn, a mountain tarn 10 miles from Derwentwater, in 2011, to attempt to create a refuge for the species in cooler water.